-Fill in any bare spots with grass seed.
-Lightly fork over the soil to loosen it up, and add a layer of fresh topsoil.
+The next spring lawn care tip is to fill in any bare spots with grass seed.
+Lightly fork over the soil to loosen it up and add a layer of fresh topsoil.
 Sow the seed over the top and cover with a light sprinkling of more topsoil.

-Water this in well and stop the birds eating it with netting or string held up with plant markers.
+Water this in well and keep birds at bay by covering the area with netting or string held up with plant markers.
 Keep the soil moist to encourage germination and beware mowing it too low and scalping the emerging grass.

 Aerate the lawn by pushing the prongs of a garden fork deep into the grass at regular intervals to open up air channels.
 You can backfill these holes with sand or grit if your lawn is prone to waterlogging.

-Weeds in the lawn can look unsightly and damage the grass.
-If you have a few weeds in odd spots, try a spot weed removal product – they give you good control over where the weedkiller is applied.
+Weeds in the lawn can look unsightly and compete for moisture and nutrients with the grass.
+If you have a few weeds in odd spots, use my guide for weed removal.

 Want the kind of lush, dense green lawn you see in photos?
 Special lawn feed is the answer.
 Add nutrients to boost growth and strength, and your lawn will be transformed.